tedklin/dynamical/docs/design.md

             - This is also why the template parameter num_outputs has a default argument of num_states.
         - It is more common to need to specify a nonzero initial state vector x than to define D explicitly.
 I also wanted to keep the ABCD matrices together for more intuitive instantiation (as opposed to sandwiching like A,B,x,C,D).
 As a result, the initial state vector goes as the first argument.
             - It should be noted that this opens up opportunity for error when initializing a Plant type implementation (i.e. trying to initialize a DiscretePlant with arguments ABCD, forgetting that the A will become x, B will become A, and so forth).
 I'm fairly certain the compiler would throw an error if this does happen, but I haven't tested this.
-- copy-control.
-    - none explicitly defined (Rule of Zero).
-    - all are synthesized(?)

 *DiscretePlant*
 - *namespace dynamical::lti::sim*